wb14123/blog/jekyll/_posts/2014-12-16-The-Thoughts-Behind-Bard-Framework.markdown

 When there comes filters, we should use injectors in order to improve performance.
 For example, in one filter, you query the login user, and in your handler, you query the login user, too.
 If you store the login user while you first query it, you can query it just one time.

 Injectors could be designed to use like filters.
-But it write things into the context instead of response.
+But it writes things into the context instead of response.

 Even at this time, some of the injectors like parse HTTP query string as number or something like that is not necessary.